 But, we were asking above, can these defining tropes that are prior to all philosophical rhetoric and that produce philosophemes still be called metaphors?
-This question could guide an entire reading of the analyses Fontanier reserves for catachresis in the Supplement to the Theory of Tropes.Let us be content with indicating this reading.
+This question could guide an entire reading of the analyses Fontanier reserves for catachresis in the Supplement to the Theory of Tropes.5Let us be content with indicating this reading.
 The Supplement concerns first the violent, forced, abusive inscription of a sign, the imposition of a sign upon a meaning which did not yet have its own proper sign in language.
-So much so that there is no substitution here, no transport of proper signs, but rather the irruptive extension of a sign.Derevent of the imposition of the reservence of the inscription.
-The supplement concerns first the violent is no substitution here, no transport of proper signs, but rather the irruptive extension of a sign.Derevent concerns of the inscription of a sign.
+So much so that there is no substitution here, no transport of proper signs, but rather the irruptive extension of a sign.5Derevent of the indicating the imposition of a sign.
+The supplement concerns first the violent is no substitution here, no transport of proper signs, but rather the irruptive extension of a sign.5Derevent concerns concerns concerns are an idea, a meaning, deprived of their signifier.
 A "secondary origin":